skorulis/BigAlbumOfBeers/_posts/blog/2017-03-07-my-rating-system.markdown

 * 0 - There's something incredibly wrong with this beer that makes me question whether it's beer at all.
 Or maybe it's a non alcoholic beer.
 * 1 - Ranging from barely drinkable to completely undrinkable.
 It tastes off or rancid.
 It might even have made me feel a little sick.
 * 2 - It's pretty damn bad but I can drink it.
 I never want another.
 * 3 - It's a fairly bad beer.
+If it was the only alcohol available I might still drink it.
 * 4 - Just a step down from being a generic macro lager.
 * 5 - It's a plain average beer.
 No great flavors, nothing exciting, just beer.
 * 6 - The beer has something more than a macro lager.
 It's good and slightly interesting
 * 7 - It's a pretty good tasting beer and it's on point for what style it is.
 Don't be fooled into thinking that this is a bad rating.
 This is still a great beer.
 * 8 - Either an exceptionally good example of a particular style or with some flavours that are interesting or unique.
-No off or wrong flavours
+No off or wrong flavours.
 * 9 - A fantastic standout beer that sits head and shoulders above most beers but it's not quite perfect.
 * 10 - It's perfect.
 There's nothing I would change about the beer.
 It's pretty hard for something to reach this level.